 It will also help you decide if you wish to pursue a career in the arts sector, and which areas you would like to specialise in.

-Previous experience of working in a museum or gallery is not a requirement to undertake an internship at Tate.
+You don’t need previous experience of working in a museum or gallery to undertake an internship at Tate.
 Our aim is to attract people to join us as interns who might not have thought about working in our sector before or who have not had the opportunity to experience what this might be like.
-We want to offer these opportunities to those people who would benefit most from an internship at Tate both in terms of furthering their personal or professional development and who, in return, would have a new and different perspective to bring to our work.
+We are looking for people who can demonstrate why they would benefit most from an internship at Tate both in terms of furthering their personal or professional development and who, in return, would have a new and different perspective to bring to our work.

-At Tate we offer internships in a range of fields including curatorial, marketing, learning and collection care with each placement lasting between three and six months.
+We offer internships in a range of fields including curatorial, marketing, learning and collection care with each placement generally lasting between four and six months.
 We also recruit for traineeships and fellowships, and these placements can last between one year and 18 months.

-Were experienced in offering high-quality internships, and our structured learning will support your career development and help prepare you for the workplace.
-Youll receive support from your team and a dedicated supervisor who will help you decide what you want to get out of the internship, and what skills and knowledge you wish to develop.
-Youll be set specific objectives associated with the projects you work on and will have regular review meetings to gauge how you are doing.
+During your internship, you’ll receive support from your team and a dedicated supervisor who will help you decide what you want to get out of the internship, and what skills and knowledge you wish to develop.
+You’ll be set specific objectives associated with the projects you work on and will have regular review meetings to gauge how you are doing.

-At the end of the placement well assess your progress and look at what you might want to do in the future.
-Please note that there is no guarantee of employment at Tate once your internship placement comes to an end.
+At the end of the placement we’ll assess your progress with you and look at what you might want to do in the future.
+Unfortunately, we aren’t able to guarantee employment at Tate once your internship placement comes to an end.

 Through our internship programme we want to open up working to Tate to people from all backgrounds and increase the diversity of our workforce.
 We encourage applications from those from black, ethnic minority and disabled applicants as these groups are currently underrepresented in our sector.